 "Intel's presence in the market is further evidence that IP storage in general is making rapid progress toward market acceptance, and the iSCSI standard in particular will become the IP storage networking standard," said John Webster, an analyst with the N.H.-based research firm Illuminata.

 Proponents say IP storage promises flexible, manageable storage networks at a cheaper price than Fibre Channel.
-As an extension of an Ethernet network,
+As an extension of an Ethernet network, network administrators can use the same utilities to manage the entire network, including storage farms.

 The new adapter is being beta tested by storage device manufacturers, including Cisco and IBM.